1ud0v1c/vdtopng/README.md

 ## How to use

 For now, the program is still in development, but you can already generate a PNG from the vector drawable, change its color, its size and make the export for iOS.
-If you encounter any problem feel free to submit an issue.
+If you encounter any problem feel free to submit an issue, or a pull request.
+Take note, that the vector drawable you will give need to be well formatted.
+It means, one instruction per line.

 To compile the project, you can use the script **build.sh** or open the project with [IntelliJ IDEA](https://www.jetbrains.com/idea/).

 Here is a little example of how to use the script :

 ```
-./build.sh "data/ic_android.xml -c #F55600 -s 1200 1200"
+./build.sh "data/ic_android.xml -c #F55600 -s 1200 1200 -e ios"
 ```

 Il will generate an SVG & a png file inside the same folder than the vector drawable.